Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation

 Fig.~\ref{fig:Figure9} $\sim$ ~\ref{fig:Figure11} shows visual results of the ablation study.
 In Fig.~\ref{fig:Figure9}, we first can see that a large amount of background noise is suppressed in the enhanced RGB and depth feature maps, and the boundaries of static saliency further obtain high-response attention activation values.
-Next, we show the visualization of the attention maps $f_{me}^{i}$ from MEM, as shown in Fig.~\ref{fig:Figure10}.
+Next, we show the visualization of the attention maps $A_{me}^{i}$ from MEM, as shown in Fig.~\ref{fig:Figure10}.
 It can be seen that high-level attention maps of each layer have clear motion information guidance, and the low-level ones have sharp boundaries of moving objects.
-Finally, we explain the FPM mechanism intuitively through the Fig.~\ref{fig:Figure11}.
-It can be seen that the moving objects in ${P}_{comm}^1$ are disturbed by much background information, whereas ${P}_{exclu}^1$ can perspective the background region well.
+Finally, the FPM mechanism can be intuitively explained by Fig.~\ref{fig:Figure11}.
+The moving objects in ${P}_{comm}^1$ are disturbed by much background information, whereas ${P}_{exclu}^1$ can perspective the background region well.
 Their subtraction in the FPM actually builds a kind of information constraint by diverse parameters, thereby guaranteeing that ${P}^1$ can focus on moving objects.